The Scandinavia's largest climate chamber is being upgraded to be able to test in extreme cold

-“A large chamber that can handle these considerable weights and a temperature range from plus 60 to minus 60 degrees will provide a decisive advantage for industry,” says Søren Gothil Hansen, Vice President in FORCE Technology.
+“A large chamber that can handle these considerable weights and a temperature range from +60oC to -60oC will provide a decisive advantage for industry,” says Søren Gothil Hansen, Vice President in FORCE Technology.

-“Up to now, we have been able to test as low as minus 35 degrees, which has limited several industries ability to utilize the chamber due to some required standardized tests that require lower temperatures.
+“Up to now, we have been able to test as low as -35oC, which has limited several industries ability to utilize the chamber due to some required standardized tests that require lower temperatures.
 The upgrade of the chamber will provide unmatched testing capabilities and will be a game-changer for us and the industry,” says Søren Gothil Hansen.

 There are only a few other countries in Europe that have facilities, similar to the climate chamber at Odense Port, and no facilities in Denmark are of equal caliber.